What is Management by Objectives? Here’s all you need to know

 • Feedback is provided to employees on their performance, highlighting areas of success and areas for improvement.

-• Managers engage in ongoing dialogue with their teams to discuss progress, address any challenges, and provide support as needed.
+• Managers should have ongoing talks with their teams to discuss progress and provide support.

-By following these steps, organizations can effectively implement Management by Objectives.
-Aligning individual and departmental goals with the broader strategic objectives of the organization and driving improved performance and results.
+By following these steps, organizations can effectively use MBO to align individual and departmental goals with the company’s main objectives, driving better performance and results!

 Read: Learn how crush your goals using S.M.A.R.T Goals